 Powerful new technologies are allowing us to probe a number of critical questions in novel ways about how memories change across time and experience.
 Our lab is dedicated to building and sharing new techniques and technologies and leveraging the innovative tools designed by other groups to investigate the dynamic nature of memory.
 We combine calcium imaging, optogenetics, chemogenetics, electrophysiology techniques, behavioral assays and output, and computational approaches to understand how memories are encoded, stored and recalled over time.
 While much of our work is conducted in freely behaving animals, we’re engaged with multiple collaborators on projects using both in vitro and in vivo approaches.
 We’re interested, as well, in cross-species experimentation.
 A challenge for our field will be making sense of the enormous volumes of data our new tools and technologies make it possible for us to obtain.
-Our lab is actively developing and sharing new analyses pipelines, designed specifically for users with limited background in computer science.
+Our lab is actively developing and sharing new analysis pipelines, designed specifically for users with limited background in computer science.

 Miniscope: an open-source miniature head-mounted microscope for in vivo calcium imaging in freely behaving animals